 6) Maintenance medicines.

-7) Preventable diseases caused by lack of vaccinations or lack of veterinary care. (exceptions may be made on a case by case basis for owners who have purchased a new puppy from a breeder that did not maintain the puppy’s health sufficiently or did not divulge prior medical conditions OR if the pet is a rescue).
+7) Preventable diseases caused by a lack of vaccinations or a lack of veterinary care.
+Exceptions may be made on a case by case basis for owners who have purchased a new puppy from a breeder that did not maintain the puppy’s health sufficiently or did not divulge prior medical conditions OR if the pet is a rescue.

 It is expected that the pet owner will contribute to the cost of treatment to the fullest extent possible.
 Repayment of funds received is not expected or required, but we do ask that any pet owner that has received assistance from Skarlette’s Fund “pay it forward” in the future by making a small donation when they are able.
 This helps to keep the fund going and help another Toy or Mini Aussie in the future.